 His work has appeared in numerous periodicals and anthologies, including a book review in The Antigonish Review (fall /2010)for John Pigeau’s The Nothing Waltz (Hidden Brook Press).
 His poetry has also appeared in two plays, The Garbage and the Flowers (2008) and A Moveable Feast (2009).
-His poem “potter”, appearing in this collection, was shortlisted in the 1995 Poiesis Poetry Competition.
+His poem “destiny”, appearing in his first collection, was shortlisted in the 1995 Poiesis Poetry Competition.

-In May 2010, he began hosting a weekly spoken word radio show on CFRC 101.9fm (Queen’s University, Kingston, ON) called “finding a voice” and now also hosts a blogspace for that show at: http://findingavoiceoncfrcfm.wordpress.com/.
+In May 2010, he began hosting a weekly spoken word radio show on CFRC 101.9fm (Queen’s University, Kingston, ON) called “finding a voice” and now also hosts a blogspace for that show at http://findingavoiceoncfrcfm.wordpress.com/.
 As well, he hosts a monthly open mic reading series called “poetry @ the artel” (launched in May, 2009), and now facilitates a quarterly series of “stream of consciousness” writing workshops in Kingston with plans to expand to outlying areas.

 He is a member of a local writers group.
-He joined the Wintergreen Studios Press Advisory Board as Acquisitions Editor.
-He is a member of the CCLA (Canada Cuba Literary Alliance) and is one of the Canadian Editors of CCLA’s literary journal, The Ambassador.
-He is currently editing other works and working on his next poetry manuscript, and as well creating a 6 act, separately monologued play.
+He joined the Wintergreen Studios Press Advisory Board as Acquisitions and Poetry Editor in July, 2012 and in August, 2012 became the Canadian Editor of CCLA’s The Ambassador.
+He is currently editing other work and working on his next poetry manuscript, and as well creating a 6 act, separately monologued play.